libraryaddict/MafiaSharedRelay/README.md

 If your relay page fails to load, then you did some bad json or missed a parameter or something.
 Try validate your json, and check against the `test.json` file to see if you missed something.
 This is not a dummy proof system.

+Place a file with the same name but .css and it'll load that css file alongside your page of the same name.
+So `test.css` and `test.json`

 For scripters, you can install the npm library located here:
 You will be bundling this into your script.